enzo03gomes/enzo03gomes/README.md

 Currently working on:
 - FTIR analysis toolkit for `R`
 - TGA analysis toolkit for `R`
+- Standardized plots for `R`

 Future projects may include:
-- XRD tools for material characterization
-- Fortran translations for current `R` projects
+- `Fortran` translations for current `R` projects
+- Colorblind assessment and palette building tools for `R`

 ## Contact me